JoshuaxCZ/bike-route-planner-public/docs/USER_MANUAL_EN.md

-# User Manual - Bike Route Planner
+# User Manual – Bike Route Planner

 ## Product Overview

-**Bike Route Planner** (BRP for short) is an Android application for cyclists that helps you plan routes and provides turn-by-turn navigation instructions during your ride.
-The app is designed to help you reach your destination safely and efficiently.
+**Bike Route Planner** (**BRP**) is an Android application for cyclists that helps you plan routes and provides navigation instructions during your ride.
+The app is designed to help you reach your destination safely, clearly, and efficiently.

-### Who is this app for?
+### Who is the app for?

-The app is designed for all types of cyclists:
+The app is suitable for different types of cyclists:

-- **Road cyclists** - looking for smooth routes on paved surfaces
+* **Road cyclists** – riders looking for smooth routes on paved surfaces.
-- **Gravel riders** - wanting a combination of asphalt and light unpaved roads
+* **Gravel riders** – riders who want to combine asphalt, gravel, and lightly unpaved roads.
-- **MTB cyclists** - seeking forest trails and technical sections
+* **MTB riders** – riders who prefer forest roads, trails, and off-road sections.
-- **Commuters** - riding daily to work or around the city
+* **Commuters** – riders who regularly travel to work, school, or around the city.
-- **Tourists** - looking for longer rides with stable pace
+* **Touring cyclists** – riders planning longer trips at a steady pace.
-- **Explorers** - wanting to discover new sections
+* **Explorers** – riders who want to discover new routes and less familiar sections.

-### Key Features
+### Key Benefits

-- **Offline routing** - no internet connection needed during the ride
+* **Offline routing** – no internet connection is required during the ride.
-- **Custom route planning** - create routes according to your preferences
+* **Custom route planning** – create routes based on your own preferences.
-- **Overlay navigation** - routes from BRP are displayed in VARIA_RADAR app
+* **Overlay navigation** – routes from BRP can be displayed in Bike Radar Overlay.
-- **Multiple bike types** - profile selection based on your bike
+* **Multiple bike types** – route calculation adapts to the selected bike type.
-- **Multiple route styles** - faster, shorter, safer, or balanced
+* **Multiple route styles** – choose a faster, shorter, safer, or balanced route.
-- **Round trip generation** - generate circular routes with configurable distance
+* **Loop routes** – the app can generate round trips based on a selected distance.

 ---